Domestic Abuse

 Rough Sleepers

-If you are rough sleeping, or at risk of rough sleeping, you should complete our housing advice assistance form (external link) at the earliest opportunity to access help and advice from the Housing Options team.
+If you are rough sleeping, or at risk of rough sleeping, you should complete our housing advice assistance form or call 01323 443322 to access help and advice from the Housing Options team.

-If you have nowhere to stay tonight and the office is shut please call our out of hours service on 0330 123 3517.
+If you have nowhere to stay tonight and the office is closed please call our out of hours service on 0330 123 3517.
+The Council does not have a duty to provide accommodation for everyone who may be sleeping rough.
+Only those considered to be in ‘priority need’ would be offered emergency accommodation.

 Reporting a Rough Sleeper